Big Think Competition

 Physics

 Question set by Prof. Carly Howett, tutor in Physics at St Edmund Hall.
 She is also a planetary physicist who specialises in space studies.
-Carly helps to develop new instruments allowing us to explore the solar system and has been a part of several projects at NASA.
+Carly helps develop new instruments that allow us to explore the solar system and has been involved in several projects at NASA.

 Politics

 Question set by Dr Orlando Lazar, tutor in Politics at St Edmund Hall.
-He specialises in the theory of politics, and he enjoys teaching students about this in their topics on Marxism and Feminism.
-His own research has looked at applying these theories to issues such as domination and power in the workplace.
+He specialises in political theory and particularly enjoys teaching the finals papers Marx and Marxism and Feminist Theory.
+His own research looks at power and domination in the workplace.

 Black background, blue head with sky pattern